Thailand Visa Requirements from Dubai: Documents Checklist

 Document Preparation Tips by Nationality

-Certain nationalities face additional scrutiny at the Thai Embassy in Abu Dhabi, and OraVisa recommends supplementing the standard document list with extra supporting evidence to pre-empt any queries.
+Certain nationalities face additional scrutiny in the Thai e-Visa review, and OraVisa recommends supplementing the standard document list with extra supporting evidence to pre-empt any queries.
 Below are nationality-specific tips based on our experience.

 Additional Documents Recommended by Nationality